 Acronis Cyber Foundation completes construction of new digitally-enabled school in Nepal

-The leading cyber protection company delivers improved infrastructure and computer literacy classes to over 120 students at the Bagdola Primary School
+The leading cyber protection company with support of ZEBRA SYSTEMS delivers improved infrastructure and computer literacy classes to over 120 students at the Bagdola Primary School

 Rajipur Chaulmala, NEPAL, November XX, 2021 — The Acronis Cyber Foundation recently finished construction of a computer classroom at the Bagdola Primary School, in the Nepalese village of Rajipur Chaulmala.
 This marks the final step in a multi-phase project, empowering children in an historically underserved community with the educational opportunities — including computer literacy and STEM classes — that they’ll need to thrive in the modern world.